 By: Lodro Rinzler

-Is the practice of a Bodhisattva.
+To abandon one's homeland is the practice of a Bodhisattva.

 I should start my thoughts on this verse by being very clear: There's nothing wrong with having emotions.
 Emotions are awesome.
 Perhaps you are seeing someone new and you feel joy.
 Or maybe your family member is in the hospital and you feel sad.
 But that's you actually feeling the emotion, which is genuine and based on being present.

 For most of us, our emotions get very stuck because we don't feel the emotion.
 Instead, we perpetuate the storyline around the emotion.
 For example, you go on a vacation and a few days in you decide to check your work email.
 In that moment you see that something has gone a bit off the rails at work, but you're not around to fix it.
 Instead of trusting your co-workers or making a quick call to offer some advice to a colleague, you sit on the beach and keep running potential "what if" scenarios in your head.
 There's a lot of anxiety.
 Now, you could just acknowledge that you feel anxious, and let that emotion flow through you, but you don't feel the proclivity to do that and just keep running storylines in your head about what could happen or should have happened.
 Thus, instead of having a nice holiday, you're mentally still at work.